 It’s estimated that the first major New Madrid Fault Line earthquake occurred nearly 600 million years ago while the United States tried to rip itself in half between Memphis and St. Louis.
 Thankfully, no one lived in those areas at the time.

-The most notable New Madrid Fault Line earthquake that happened while the United States was populated occurred 206 years ago.
+The most notable New Madrid Fault Line earthquake that happened while the United States was populated occurred over 200 years ago.
 A historic article from Forbes tells us that, during this time, the earthquake impacted most of the eastern half of the United States.
 It was December 16, 1811.

 US citizens felt the quake over a million square miles away.
 It was so noticeable that it startled President Madison in the White House over 900 miles away and rang church bells in Boston 1,300 miles away.
 Closer to the fault line, the Mississippi River started flowing backward, and brand-new waterfalls were formed.